Smoking in Australia: Smoking prevalence in all states and territories

 The daily smoking percentage in Northern Territory, has typically had the highest smoking rates within Australia.
-The high smoking rates within Northern Territory resonates with the high percentage of Indigenous individuals living there, as the smoking prevalence of the Indigenous in 2014-15 was 39%.
+The high smoking rates within Northern Territory resonates with the high percentage of Indigenous individuals living there, as the smoking prevalence of the Indigenous in 2014–15 was 39%.
 Further, 26% of the Northern Territory population consists of individuals with Aboriginal and Torres Strait Islander heritage, which is 5% less in all the other states and territories within Australia.
-However, since 1995 Northern Territory has had the largest decrease in daily smoking rates in comparison to all other states, from 35.6% to 21% in 2014-15.
+However, since 1995 Northern Territory has had the largest decrease in daily smoking rates in comparison to all other states, from 35.6% to 21% in 2014–15.

 Smoking rates between males and females

 The smoking percentage of men in 2016 is 16%, while the smoking percentage of women is 12%.
 Men have consistently shown to have a higher tendency to smoke daily than women.
 However, daily smoking percentage for both males and females were 27.3% and 20.3% respectively in 1995, expounding a significant reduction in smoking prevalence for both genders.

-In 2017-18, men aged 18–24 years, around 17.5% of that age bracket smoked daily.
-This percentage remained constant for all age groups until the age of 55-64, were the daily smoking percentage dropped to 16.5%.
+In 2017–18, men aged 18–24 years, around 17.5% of that age bracket smoked daily.
+This percentage remained constant for all age groups until the age of 55–64, were the daily smoking percentage dropped to 16.5%.
 This figure for daily smoking, further decreased for men at the age of 75+, dropping to a percentage of 5.1%.

-Conversely, in 2017-18 it was found that women between the ages of 18-24, had a daily smoking percentage of 17.5%.
-This figure increased to 14.7% of women between the age bracket of 45-54, and eventually decreasing to 7.5% for women between the ages of 65-74.
+Conversely, in 2017–18 it was found that women between the ages of 18 and 24, had a daily smoking percentage of 17.5%.
+This figure increased to 14.7% of women between the ages of 45 and 54, and eventually decreasing to 7.5% for women between the ages of 65 and 74.
 Finally, this percentage further dropped to 3.7%, to women 75+.

 Deaths and health related risk factors caused by smoking in Australia

-The highest number of preventable deaths that occur in Australia is as a direct result of smoking, with a death toll of 15500 every year.
-Smoking is associated with causing a myriad of other types of diseases, such as heart disease, diabetes, stroke and different forms of cancers.
-In particular, cancer was found to be the leading cause of tobacco related deaths.
-Lung cancer has the highest death toll within Australia, which is caused by smoking.
+Smoking is the direct cause of the greatest number of preventable deaths in Australia, with a death toll of 15,500 every year.
+Smoking has a causative association with a myriad of other types of diseases, such as heart disease, diabetes, stroke and different forms of cancers.
+In particular, cancers were found to be the leading cause of tobacco-related deaths.
+Of all deaths caused by smoking in Australia,Lung cancer is the most common cause.
 In 2003, tobacco was found to be responsible for 7.8% of disease and injury that occurred within Australia.